What Causes White Tongue?

 You can get rid of the white coating on your tongue by brushing gently using a soft brush or by using a tongue scraper.
 Drinking a lot of water can also help to flush out debris and bacteria from the mouth.
 But in case you need treatment, the type of medication you require will depend on the cause.

 Usually, this doesn’t need treatment.
-However, you should visit your dentist regularly to monitor the condition.
+However, you should visit your dentist regularly to monitor your condition.

 Oral lichen planus